Exploring ASP.NET MVC

 I wanted to share my experience with a GitHub project to demonstrate ASP.Net MVC applications with CRUD – create, read, update, and delete operations.
 This is a tour of the project, explaining everything from the different approaches used to implement CRUD operations to the various deployment options available.

-The Models
+The Models & Data Generation

-The SampleMvcCRUD project also includes a model called Employee that includes Department to show lookup techniques.
+The SampleMvcCRUD project includes a model called Employee that includes Department to show lookup techniques.
 The model supports an image that can be set for each Employee, and the images are stored on the file system of the application.
 Additionally, the code generates MOCK sample data so that every time you run the application, you get a different set of data.

 public interface IEmployee